AT&T vs. Spectrum

 - Channel range: 65+ to 140+

-The bottom line: Spectrum offers better TV service, but AT&T is the better choice overall
+The bottom line: Spectrum is the only one with TV service, but AT&T is the better choice overall

-We recommend AT&T bundles as they offer more options overall with three AT&T Fiber speed tiers and numerous package options from two TV services: AT&T TV and DIRECTV.
-AT&T’s starting price is slightly higher but its fast fiber optic internet speeds make the extra cost worth the expense.
+We recommend bundling AT&T internet with DIRECTV as they offer more options overall with five AT&T Fiber speed tiers and numerous package options from both DIRECTV and DIRECTV STREAM.
+AT&T’s starting price is slightly higher, but its fast fiber optic internet speeds make the extra cost worth the expense.
 If your address is only eligible for AT&T DSL, however, look to Spectrum for more internet options and faster speeds.

 Spectrum bundles feature at most three internet speed tiers and three TV package options in most areas.
-If you care more about channel count than internet speeds, Spectrum is the better choice for bundling.
+If you just want to have all your services on one bill, go with Spectrum.

 AT&T vs. Spectrum customer satisfaction

 Customer satisfaction is another category where AT&T consistently outshines Spectrum.
-Here are their most recent American Customer Satisfaction Index and 2020 consumer reports scores based on a scale from 1-100, for both internet and TV services.
-Overall, AT&T scored slightly higher for customer satisfaction than Spectrum.
+Here are their most recent American Customer Satisfaction Index (ASCI) scores based on a scale from 1-100, for both internet and TV services.

 AT&T and Spectrum coverage areas

 When it comes to internet service, AT&T fiber internet is a better deal than Spectrum internet for both pricing and speeds.
-Spectrum, however, is a slightly more affordable option when bundling internet and TV service.
-Spectrum has slightly more affordable bundling options because its TV service is more affordable than AT&T’s.
+Spectrum, however, is a better option if you can only get AT&T DSL internet at your address, or if you want your internet and TV bills under one roof.

 AT&T vs. Spectrum FAQs